SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More top restaurants around SF

 One of the only hotels along Divisadero Street in San Francisco is the Metro Hotel.
-It's the perfect budget-friendly choice for those that don't plan to spend much time in their rooms.
+It's the perfect budget-friendly choice for those who don't plan to spend much time in their rooms.

 If you don't mind not having a fitness center or business center, then this might be just the right option for you.
 The staff is friendly, and you will feel right at home.
 The rooms are on the second and third floors and there is no elevator.

-It's also right along the corridor of Divisadero Street in San Francisco, which makes it the perfect location.
-You are also near the Haight-Ashbury, the Lower Haight, Alamo Square, Corona Heights and the Castro.
+It's right along the corridor of Divisadero Street in San Francisco, which makes it the perfect location.
+You are also near the Haight-Ashbury, the Lower Haight, Alamo Square, Corona Heights, and the Castro districts.

 You will find a variety of public transportation options near Divisadero Street in San Francisco.
 Here are a few of your best options.

-Buses: Running east and west, you will find the 5-Fulton and the 7-Haight/Noriega.
+Buses: Running east-west, you will find the 5-Fulton and the 7-Haight/Noriega.
 These are all great options if you are coming from downtown or Union Square.
-The 24-Divisadero runs north and south, making it easy to get from one end to the other.
+The 24-Divisadero runs north-south, making it easy to get from one end to the other.

-Alamo Square: This area is most famous for the seven incredible painted Victorian houses that are called the "7 sisters" or "Painted Ladies of Alamo Square."
-You will know them immediately as these houses have been featured in shows like "Full House", "Dirty Harry", and others.
-Being that this is a pretty quiet neighborhood, after seeing them I like to spend some time in Alamo Square Park, which is just across the street and gives you an amazing view of the city.
+Alamo Square: This area is most famous for the beautifully painted Victorian houses that are called the "Seven Sisters" or "Painted Ladies of Alamo Square."
+You will recognize them immediately, as these houses have been featured in shows like "Full House," "Dirty Harry," and others.
+Being that this is a pretty quiet neighborhood, after seeing them I like to spend some time in Alamo Square Park, which is just across the street and also gives you an amazing view of the city.
 Learn more about visiting.

-Golden Gate Park: One of the most famous areas in San Francisco, this is a must visit when you are here.
-This park is over 1,000 acres and is home to favorites such as the de Young Museum, the California Academy of Sciences, the Japanese Tea Garden and so much more.
-You could easily spend the whole day in this park alone and still not have come even close to seeing it all.
+Golden Gate Park: One of the most famous areas in San Francisco, this is a must-visit when you are here.
+This park stretches over 1,000 acres and is home to favorites such as the de Young Museum, the California Academy of Sciences, the Japanese Tea Garden and so much more.
+You could easily spend the whole day in this park alone and still not even come close to seeing it all.
 Learn more about visiting Golden Gate Park.

-Buena Vista Park: This park is a bit of a hike, and you'll get your heart beating, but it is totally worth it.
-This is a great park for you to see views of the downtown, the Golden Gate Bridge, and the San Francisco Bay.
-It usually takes about 25 minutes to 30-minutes to reach the summit.
-Since it is a pretty decent climb up, I suggest you are in relatively healthy so you can enjoy it and not get worn out.
+Buena Vista Park: This park is a bit of a hike, and you'll get your heart pumping, but it is totally worth it.
+This is a great park for you to see views of downtown, the Golden Gate Bridge, and the San Francisco Bay.
+It usually takes about 25 minutes to 30 minutes to reach the summit.
+Since it is a pretty decent climb up, I suggest you do it if you are in relatively good health so you can enjoy it and not get worn out.

 Comments?
 Questions?
 Suggestions?